sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xhost</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Manage hosts or users allowed to connect to the X server
+Short desc    : Manage hosts or users allowed to connect to the X server
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : xhost is used to manage the list of host names or user names
+Descript     : xhost is used to manage the list of host names or user names
              : allowed to make connections to the X server.
 ```